gjamo/MarketsChain/README.md

 > ??? all contracts creation  and solidity files???
 ```

-### v0.2 coming soon: Upgrade to multi chain + remove the need of running an ethereum node
+#### v0.2 coming soon: Upgrade to multi chain + remove the need of running an ethereum node

-### ... then upgrade to more trade types, market data, more data to comply with regulation, etc...
+#### v0.x: focus on execution mechanism upgrade + more trade types, market data, more data to comply with regulation, etc...

-# Implementation description
+# Detailed description

 ## Solidity contracts